 - Bernard, R. F. and G. F. McCracken.
-Submitted.
+In Review.
 Winter behaviour of bats and the progression of white-nose syndrome in the Southeastern United States.
 Animal Behaviour.

 - Bonaccorso, F., R. Bernard, C. Todd, C. Pinzari, T. Zinn.
-In prep.
-Influences of elevation on the diet of the Hawaiian hoary bat (Lasiurus cinereus semotus).
+In Review.
+Food habits of the Hawaiian hoary bat (Lasiurus cinereus semotus).
 Acta Chiropterologica.

 - Thames, D., R. Bernard, E. Willcox, R. Jackson, J. Carr.
 2014.
 Geographic distribution: Aneides aeneus.
 Herpetological Review.
 45:4 650.